fastapi/fastapi/docs/tutorial/sql-databases-peewee.md

 ### Context variables

-Python 3.7 has [`contextvars`](https://docs.python.org/3/library/contextvars.html){.external-link target=_blank} that can create a local variable very similar to `threading.local`, but also supporting these async features.
+Python 3.7 has <a href="https://docs.python.org/3/library/contextvars.html" class="external-link" target="_blank">`contextvars`</a> that can create a local variable very similar to `threading.local`, but also supporting these async features.

 There are several things to have in mind.